Divisions Issue Calls for Papers

-Calls for papers for the spring 2005 ACS national meeting (March 1317) have been issued.
-The preliminary program for the meeting in San Diego will be published in the Jan.
-10, 2005, issue of C&EN; the technical program will be in the Feb.
-21, 2005, issue.
+Calls for papers for the fall 2004 ACS national meeting (Aug.
+2226, Philadelphia) have been issued.
+The preliminary program for the meeting in Philadelphia will be published in the June 28 issue of C&EN; the technical program will be in the Aug.
+2 issue.
 The society bylaw governing presentation of papers appears below.

 "Handbook for Speakers,"ACS Bulletin No. 8, also is available from the Department of Awards & Division Programs and the Office of Society Services.
 Write to Office of Society Services, 1155--16th St., N.W., Washington, DC 20036; or phone (800) 227-5558.